WillianFuks/djwto/docs/settings.rst

 ``DJWTO_SIGNING_KEY``
 ---------------------

 Secret key used for hashing the tokens.
+By default it expects to find its value in an environment variable called "DJWTO_SIGNING_KEY".

 ``DJWTO_VERIFYING_KEY``
 -----------------------